aljazblatnik/GNSS/README.md

  "-45": [0-49]
 ]
 ```
-Each measurement is contained within its specific data structure:
+Each measurement is contained within an array structure as follows:
 ```JSON
 [
 {